AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

   items   []*csp
 }

-// FilterNames will filter the csp instances
+// FilterUIDs will filter the csp instances
 // if all the predicates succeed against that
 // csp.
-The filtered csp instances' names will
+The filtered csp instances' UIDs will
 // be returned
-func (l *cspList) FilterNames(p ...predicate) []string {
+func (l *cspList) FilterUIDs(p ...predicate) []string {
   var (
     filtered []string
     plist    predicateList